sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### The link takes a long time to open

 This is most likely not caused by Velja.
 Some users reported it was a problem with Microsoft Office and happened without Velja too.

+Also try to disable the “Expand redirect and short URLs” setting.

 To confirm Velja is not the problem: Go to “System Settings › Desktop & Dock” and change the “Default web browser” setting to Safari.
 Then try clicking the link again.
 If the problem persists, it's not caused by Velja.